saeedehj/mood-audio-classification/README.md

 # Music Emotion Recognition

-Music Emotion Recognition is a python library for dealing with predictions of the emotion for music.
+Music Emotion Recognition is a python library for dealing with predictions of the emotion for music on the MTG-Jamendo dataset.

 ## Installation